 A little like bok choy, a little like broccoli, it straddles the fence between bitter green and sweet.
 In a Chinese dish it’s often mistaken for bok choy, but the texture is a little less juicy-crisp and a little more like traditional broccoli.
 It can be cut up and added to stir-fries, or cooked whole in oyster sauce.
 One of the earliest plants in human cultivation, people have been fermenting this vegetable for millennia to preserve it before the time of refrigeration.

-Good Products For Growing Chinese Broccoli:
+Good Products At Amazon For Growing Chinese Broccoli:

 - Garden Safe Slug & Snail Bait